hsinyulin118/hsinyulin118.github.io/_pages/about.md

 ---
 This is Hsin-Yu's home on the web.

-I am a college student currently pursuing a degree in Business Administration with a minor in Accounting at National Taipei University (NTPU).
+I’m  a Master’s student in Quantitative Finance at New York University.
+I earned my Bachelor’s degree in Business Administration with a minor in Accounting from National Taipei University in 2025.

-In my second year, I served as Vice President of Finance and Legality at AIESEC in NTPU, where I developed leadership, problem-solving, and data analysis skills, alongside hands-on experience in accounting and risk management.
-This role ignited my passion for financial management and risk assessment, motivating me to further explore and deepen my expertise as I build a solid foundation in the financial industry.
+I’m passionate about financial management, risk assessment, and uncovering insights through data-driven analysis.
+Currently, I’m expanding my expertise in finance through advanced coursework and hands-on experience, aiming to contribute meaningfully to the financial industry.

+---

 <!-- [PDF](/files/CHENCHIA_CV.pdf){: .btn} -->
 ## Education